Picovoice/porcupine/README.md

 [Picovoice Console](https://console.picovoice.ai) (subject to certain limitations and only on Linux, Mac, or Windows) for non-commercial, personal, and evaluation-only purposes.

-## Picovoice Console (Early Access)
+## Picovoice Console

-Announcing early access to the [Picovoice Console](https://console.picovoice.ai).
+Announcing the [Picovoice Console](https://console.picovoice.ai).
 The Console is a web-based platform for building voice applications.
 You can sign up for an account with your email address or with your GitHub account.

-The console precedes the (now retired) optimizer tool as you can train custom wake-words using the console.
-If you have cloned the repository prior to August 31st, 2019, we highly suggest to make a new clone and use the Console for training custom wake-words as the size of the repository is reduced from ~ 3 GB to 30 MB (100X reduction).
+The console succeeds the (now retired) optimizer tool, as it can be used to train custom wake-words (Porcupine .ppn files).
+If you cloned this repository prior to August 31st, 2019, we highly recommend to make a new clone and use the Console for training custom wake-words.
+The size of the repository is reduced from ~3 GB to 30 MB (100X reduction), which should make working with it easier as well as reduce cloning timeout errors from GitHub that some people have reported.

 ## Table of Contents